Ministry of Mines and Mining Development

 Ministry of Mines and Mining Development is a Ministry in the Government of Zimbabwe responsible for the administration of the Mines and Minerals Act (Chapter 21:05) of Zimbabwe.
-The minister responsible for the portfolio is Winston Chitando.
+The minister responsible for the portfolio was Winston Chitando after 2018.

-The Ministry of Mines and Mining Development is responsible for the administration of the Mines and Minerals Act (Chapter 21:05) of Zimbabwe.
+Since 2018, the Ministry of Mines and Mining Development was responsible for the administration of the Mines and Minerals Act (Chapter 21:05) of Zimbabwe.
 They formulate, monitor and evaluate implementation of mining development policies which are geared to effectively account for the country's mineral resources for the benefit of every Zimbabwean.

 To be the provider of a world class mining environment for the benefit of Zimbabwe by 2020.

 To promote sustainable exploration, mining, processing marketing and management of mineral resources for the benefit of all Zimbabweans.

 Zimbabwe's mining industry is focussed on a diverse range of small to medium mining operations.
 The most important minerals produced by Zimbabwe include gold, asbestos, chromite, coal and base metals.
 The mining industry contributes approximately 8% towards the country's Gross Domestic Product (GDP).

 Mining law is principally regulated in terms of the Mines and Minerals Act (Chapter 21:05) and the regulations made in terms of that Act.
 These include:

 - the Mining (General) Regulations

 - the Mining (Management and Safety) Regulations

 - the Mining (Health and Sanitation) Regulations, and